nestauk/mapping-career-causeways/supplementary_online_data/skills_based_sectors/README.md

 # Skills-based sectors

 To find and analyse groups of related occupations that share similar job requirements and work characteristics, we used our occupation similarity measures and a graph-based clustering approach.
-The resulting grouping of occupations organises the 2942 ESCO occupations at two hierarchical levels - that we call skills-based sectors and sub-sectors - with 14 groups at the first level and 54 groups at the second level.
+The resulting grouping of occupations organises the 2942 ESCO occupations at two hierarchical levels - that we call skills-based sectors and sub-sectors - with 14 groups at the first level and 54 groups at the second level (you can replicate this analysis using the notebooks `Clustering_{..}` in `../../codebase/notebooks/05_transition_analyses/`).

 ## ESCO occupation membership to skills-based sectors